quarksuite/legacy/README.md

 ## User Guide

-As of v5, I've written a user guide that will take you through from basic setup to integration with other design token and UI approaches.
+As of v5, I've written a user guide that will take you through from basic setup to integration with related tools.
 [It's a great place to start](https://github.com/quarksuite/core/blob/master/USAGE.md) if you're new.

 ## API

-You can also [read the full API](https://github.com/quarksuite/core/blob/master/API.md) for a technical overview of all of this library's features.
+You can also [read the full API](https://github.com/quarksuite/core/blob/master/API.md) for a technical overview of all library features.

 ## Contributing